Denominational education in the Republic of Ireland: Church schools

 In Ireland, the vast majority of the country's primary schools are owned or managed (or both) by religious organisations.
-As of 2021 of the national total of 3,126 standard schools, 2760 (88%) had Catholic patrons, 172 (5.7%) were controlled by the Church of Ireland, 1% were controlled by other religious organisations while 168 (5.4%) were controlled by organisations which were not affiliated with any particular religion.
+As of 2021 of the national total of 3,126 standard schools, 2760 (88%) had Catholic patrons, 172 (5.7%) were controlled by the Anglican-associated Church of Ireland, 1% were controlled by other religious organisations while 168 (5.4%) were controlled by organisations which were not affiliated with any particular religion.
 This system of religious control was instituted according to the Stanley Letter of 1831.
 Amongst the country's secondary schools, voluntary secondary schools, comprehensive schools and community schools, the majority are controlled by non- Catholic organisations.

-Fintan O'Toole has criticised this aspect of the educational system, as has Seán Flynn, education correspondent of The Irish Times.
-Former Taoiseach Garret FitzGerald has also criticised the denominational system.
+Around 2010 Fintan O'Toole criticised this aspect of the educational system, as has Seán Flynn, education correspondent of The Irish Times.
+In 2007 former Taoiseach Garret FitzGerald also criticised the denominational system.
 The Humanist Association of Ireland, Atheist Ireland and other groups have likewise objected to the denominational system, believing that it introduces artificial divisions within Irish society.
 The Irish Primary Principals Network conducted a survey that found that 72% of parents wanted primary schools to be managed by the state with all religions given equal opportunity.

+As of 2013, the Church of Ireland ranked "second in the State in terms of the provision of primary schools with 174 schools under its Patronage."
+There were "over 500 teachers and over 13,500 pupils in Church of Ireland Primary schools."
+There were at the time "twenty post-primary schools in the State which are either affiliated with the Church of Ireland at diocesan level or" are self-identified as Church of Ireland.